Sagnik04/Newz/README.md

 1) Latest News Updates: Fetch news articles from multiple categories.

-2) Responsive UI: Fully responsive design that works seamlessly on both Android.
+2) Responsive UI: Fully responsive design that works seamlessly.

 3) State Management with Flutter Bloc: Manages the state of the application efficiently with the Bloc pattern.